Poppy lives near Tokyo, Japan and loves to catch up on the latest movies, whether they are indies or blockbusters.

 "We were in love... but he said we couldn't be together because of appearances...
 I signed some papers."

 Assuming that Penny is telling the truth, Wayne actually forced her to sign a paper of secrecy.
-It wouldn't be too difficult of a man of his wealth to create a fake adoption certificate to add to her mental health records, just in case she did blab while she was in there.
+It wouldn't be too difficult for a man of his wealth to create a fake adoption certificate to add to her mental health records, just in case she did blab while she was in there.
 One look at her file and her doctor could prescribe her with delusion and narcissistic personality disorder... sound familiar?

 Clue 4: "Love That Smile..."